 The rise and fall of Nicolás Maduro

-BOGOTÁ, Colombia — On New Year's Eve, just three days before U.S. military personnel would rouse him from sleep and deliver him to a New York City jail, President Nicolás Maduro drove through the center of Caracas, narrating the city's landmarks to a friendly interviewer.
+MEDELLÍN, Colombia — On New Year's Eve, just three days before U.S. military personnel would rouse him from sleep and deliver him to a New York City jail, Venezuelan President Nicolás Maduro drove through the center of Caracas, narrating the city's landmarks to a friendly interviewer.

 As he steered, he lingered on history and nostalgia.
 He recalled a 1959 speech by Fidel Castro in downtown Caracas, marveled at his childhood home, and, after 40 minutes of conversation, finally acknowledged the U.S. warships gathered off Venezuela's coast.